This article aims to help you improve your emotional well-being, eliminate spiritual disharmony, and heal your mind, body, and spirit.

 Life is full of uncertainties, and keeping a promise can be difficult when conflicts arise.
-However, true friends who know you are always dependable will understand and appreciate the reason for breaking a promise when you have no choice.
+However, real friends who know that you are always dependable will understand and appreciate the reason for breaking a commitment when you have no choice.

-A strong friendship is obvious when one can say "no" as easily as saying "yes".
-A true friend will respect the reason why someone can’t join them in an activity due to conflicting schedules.
+A strong friendship is apparent when one can say "no" as easily as saying "yes."
+A true friend will respect why someone can’t join them in an activity due to conflicting schedules.

 All this becomes easy when you are known to be a dependable person in general.

 This last point might be a hard pill to swallow, so to speak.
 But well-worth noting if you’re up for it.
 It’s another thing I learned from Ben Franklin.
 In his book, The Art of Virtue, he explained that he never trusted human reasoning.
 He believed that it resulted in our need to justify our decisions based solely on beliefs.2

 Once one justifies their behavior or decisions, they never search further for facts.
 That lack of the desire to seek the truth can be a reason to be doomed to failure.